ValiLazar/2D-Game-on-FPGA-with-1080p-VGA-Controller-in-Verilog/README.md

-# Joc-2D-pe-FPGA-cu-Controler-VGA-1080p-in-Verilog

-Joc 2D pe FPGA cu Controler VGA 1080p în Verilog
+2D Game on FPGA with 1080p VGA Controller in Verilog

-📝 Descriere Generală
+📝 General Description
-Acest proiect este o implementare în Verilog a unui joc 2D simplu, conceput să ruleze pe o placă de dezvoltare FPGA (Digilent Basys 3).
-Proiectul generează un semnal video VGA cu o rezoluție de 1920x1080 (1080p).

-Jocul constă în controlarea unui triunghi roșu pe ecran, cu scopul de a evita obstacole albastre care se deplasează orizontal.
-La detectarea unei coliziuni, jocul se resetează la starea inițială.
+This project is a Verilog implementation of a simple 2D game designed to run on an FPGA development board (specifically, the Digilent Basys 3).
+The project generates a VGA video signal with a resolution of 1920x1080 (1080p).

+The game involves controlling a red triangle (the player) on the screen, with the goal of avoiding horizontally moving blue obstacles.
+Upon collision detection, the game resets to its initial state.

-🛠️ Hardware și Software
+🛠️ Requirements

-Hardware Necesar
+Hardware
-O placă de dezvoltare

-Digilent Basys 3
+A Digilent Basys 3 development board

-Un monitor cu intrare VGA
+A monitor with a VGA input

-Un cablu VGA
+A VGA cable

-Software Necesar
+Software

-Xilinx Vivado Design Suite: Proiectul utilizează un fișier de constrângeri (.xdc), specific acestui software.
+Xilinx Vivado Design Suite: The project uses a constraints file (.xdc) specific to this software.

-📁 Structura Proiectului
+📁 Project Structure

-Proiectul este format din următoarele module Verilog și un fișier de constrângeri:
+The project consists of the following Verilog modules and a constraints file:

 1. vga_top.v
-Acesta este modulul de top care integrează toate celelalte componente ale sistemului.

-Instanțiază un wrapper pentru ceas (

-design_1_wrapper) pentru a genera frecvența necesară semnalului VGA.

-Instanțiază controlerul de temporizare VGA (

-vga_1920X1080).

-Instanțiază modulul cu logica jocului (

-vga_deplasare).

-Conectează intrările (ceas, reset, butoane) și ieșirile (semnalele VGA RGB, Hsync, Vsync) la pinii externi ai FPGA-ului.
+This is the top-level module that integrates all other components of the system.

+Instantiates a clocking wrapper (design_1_wrapper) to generate the required frequency for the VGA signal.

+Instantiates the VGA timing controller (vga_1920X1080).

+Instantiates the game logic module (vga_deplasare).

+Connects the inputs (clock, reset, buttons) and outputs (VGA RGB, Hsync, Vsync signals) to the external pins of the FPGA.

 2. vga_1920X1080.v
-Acest modul este responsabil pentru generarea semnalelor de temporizare VGA, conform standardului de 1920x1080 @ 60Hz.

-Utilizează contoare orizontale (

-h_counter) și verticale (v_counter) pentru a urmări poziția curentă a fasciculului de electroni pe ecran.

-Generează semnalele de sincronizare

-h_sync și v_sync.

-Produce un semnal

-display_surface care indică zona vizibilă a ecranului.
+This module is responsible for generating the VGA timing signals according to the 1920x1080 @ 60Hz standard.

+Uses horizontal (h_counter) and vertical (v_counter) counters to track the current position of the electron beam on the screen.

+Generates the h_sync and v_sync synchronization signals.

+Produces a display_surface signal that indicates the visible area of the screen.

 3. vga_deplasare.v
-Acesta este modulul care conține logica jocului.

-Renderizare Obiecte: Desenează un triunghi roșu (jucătorul) și obstacole albastre pe ecran.

-Control Utilizator: Preia intrările de la butoanele btnU, btnD, btnL, btnR pentru a deplasa triunghiul.

-Mișcare Obstacole: Implementează logica pentru deplasarea orizontală, automată a obstacolelor.

-Detecție Coliziuni: Verifică dacă există o suprapunere între coordonatele triunghiului și cele ale obstacolelor.
-La coliziune, resetează poziția jucătorului și a obstacolelor.
+This module contains the core game logic.

+Object Rendering: Draws a red triangle (the player) and blue obstacles on the screen.

+User Control: Takes input from the btnU, btnD, btnL, and btnR buttons to move the triangle.

+Obstacle Movement: Implements the logic for the automatic horizontal movement of the obstacles.

+Collision Detection: Checks for an overlap between the coordinates of the triangle and the obstacles.
+On collision, it resets the position of the player and the obstacles.

 4. Basys3_Master.xdc

-Acesta este fișierul de constrângeri care mapează porturile definite în vga_top.v la pinii fizici ai plăcii Basys 3.
+This is the constraints file that maps the ports defined in vga_top.v to the physical pins of the Basys 3 board.

-Ceas principal: Pin W5
+Main Clock: Pin W5

-Butoane:
+Buttons:

 rst: Pin U18

 btnU: Pin T18

 btnD: Pin U17

 btnL: Pin W19

 btnR: Pin T17

-Ieșiri VGA:
+VGA Outputs:

 Hsync: Pin P19

 Vsync: Pin R19

-vgaRed[3:0]: Pini N19, J19, H19, G19
+vgaRed[3:0]: Pins N19, J19, H19, G19

-vgaGreen[3:0]: Pini D17, G17, H17, J17
+vgaGreen[3:0]: Pins D17, G17, H17, J17

-vgaBlue[3:0]: Pini J18, K18, L18, N18
+vgaBlue[3:0]: Pins J18, K18, L18, N18

 ![img1](https://github.com/user-attachments/assets/233a3ab8-4a86-49b9-a720-41fffcbcf739)
 ![img2](https://github.com/user-attachments/assets/aad6efb3-906a-4e43-96c3-2119b61978b0)